You don’t need an in-depth understanding of composting terms in order to compost successfully.

 Mycorrhizal Fungi is a fungal network that shares a symbiotic relationship with plant roots.
 Mycorrhizas link plant roots with moisture, nutrients and other beneficial fungi, and also release chemicals which increase the availability of nutrients.

 They’re also one reason why No Dig gardening is so successful, as over-cultivation can damage the network of Mycorrhizal Fungi in the soil.

 Also see the Magic of Mycorrhizal Fungi.

-An important nutrient utilised by plants.
+An important nutrient utilized by plants.
 Nitrogen is also used to grow protein in the microorganisms in compost.

-Pathogens are mico-organisms that can cause disease.
+Pathogens are microorganisms that can cause disease.
 The composting process is extremely good at killing pathogens, but it’s still a good idea to wash your hands after turning your compost.

 PH measures how acidic or basic a substance is.
 Numbers below 7 indicate acidity, with 7 being neutral.
 Cornell University advises that compost microorganisms prefer neutral to acidic conditions, with a ph of 5.5 to 8.